Appealing a decision of the COVID-19 Vaccine Claims Scheme

 Time limits to request a review of the compensation deemed payable under your claim

-If your claim has been deemed payable by the Scheme and you are dissatisfied with the amount of compensation they have offered, you may also request a review of their decision.
+If your claim has been rejected by the Scheme or deemed payable by the Scheme, but you are dissatisfied with the amount of compensation they have offered, you may also request a review of their decision.

 In their letter providing their offer of compensation, Services Australia will inform you how long you have to request a review of the decision.
-Requests for review will usually need to be made:
+Requests for review will need to be made six (6) months from:

-1. within 6 months of an offer of compensation being made; or
+1. the date an offer of compensation is made; or

 Critical time limits for providing more evidence related to your claim